Tunchi52/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #printed 753 permission for hello file
 #printed to set hello file permission same as olleh
 #printed to add execute permission to sub directories
+#printed to create and assign chmod to a dir.